- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 However, it's important to note that redundant power supplies alone may not be sufficient to prevent all types of data loss.
 It is still recommended to have proper backup and disaster recovery measures in place to ensure the protection and recovery of data in case of any unforeseen events.

-Although NAS XCubeNAS XN8008T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNAS XN8008T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -